Thomas Jefferson University & Saint Joseph’s University

 3 + 3 DPT

-Earn a Bachelor of Science (BS) from Saint Joseph’s University and the Doctor of Physical Therapy (DPT) from Jefferson School of Health Professions within six years after graduation from high school.
+Earn a Bachelor of Science (BS) from Saint Joseph’s University and the Doctor of Physical Therapy (DPT) from Jefferson College of Health Professions within six years after graduation from high school.

 - Cumulative high school GPA of 3.3 or higher.